AkhiraChain/akhiranode/docs/al-jabaal/Peggy-Flows.md

 4. Cosmos Native Pegged Asset on Ethereum Being Transferred Back to Sifchain
-- A user sends a burn tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the sifchain recipient.
+- A user sends a burn tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the akhirachain recipient.
 This TX emits an ethereum event with all of these data fields.
 ```
 event LogBurn(
     address _from,